imbngy/viola-matches/README.md

 A Python web scraper made with Selenium that retrieves all matches played by Fiorentina in the last Season.

 ### Description
-Viola-Matches is a Python script designed to scrape all matches played by Fiorentina in the last Serie A season from the website adamchoi.co.uk.
+Viola-Matches is a Python script designed to scrape all matches played by Fiorentina in the current Serie A season from the website adamchoi.co.uk.
 It utilizes Selenium for web scraping, allowing you to easily gather information about Fiorentina's performance during the season.

 ### Requirements